 - Try to buy tickets for around dusk.
 That way you can watch the jack-o'-lanterns come to life as the darkness falls around them.

 - Consider buying tickets for after October 31.
-The Blaze runs past Thanksgiving, in fact (which also has been associated with pumpkins, so it's all good!).
+The Blaze runs past Thanksgiving (which also has been associated with pumpkins, so it's all good!).

 Still not convinced that the Blaze is worth the trek?
 Just do a Google image search—it's even more spectacular in person.